Battle of Kusonje: Timeline

 On 2 September, the ZNG deployed A Company, 1st Battalion, 105th Infantry Brigade to Pakrac in order to reinforce police defences in the area.
 Violence in western Slavonia flared up once more on 3–4 September, when Croatian Serb forces attacked the villages of Četekovac, Čojlug and Balinci south of Slatina, killing two policemen and 21 civilians.

 On 8 September, A Company's reconnaissance platoon was tasked with using a gun truck and scouting the area around the village of Kusonje.
 The platoon encountered no resistance before it reached the village, where it was ambushed by Croatian Serb troops.
 The platoon's gun truck was disabled and the ZNG troops abandoned it and took shelter in a nearby house.

 When it learned of the ambush, the ZNG deployed a force to extract the reconnaissance platoon.
 The relief force consisted of the rest of A Company, supported by the "Omega" special police unit, reserve police, and ZNG reinforcements from Virovitica.
 The reinforcements were unable to reach the embattled reconnaissance platoon, which was running low on ammunition.
 The stalemate continued until the morning of 9 September, when Croatian Serb forces used explosives to demolish a portion of the house in which the reconnaissance platoon had sought cover.
 Eleven members of the reconnaissance platoon had been killed during the fighting, and the remaining seven had run out of ammunition.
-They surrendered to the Croatian Serb forces which had surrounded the house, and were then killed by their captors.
+They surrendered to the Croatian Serb forces which had surrounded the house, and were then tortured and killed by their captors.
+The bodies of the victims showed signs of severe torture and mutilation, including evidence of castration and bodies that had their ears, noses and fingers cut off.